-Professional Cares
+Professional Cards

 JAMES M. IRWIN, Attorney at Law, Greencastle, Pa Collections promptly attended to.
 Office on East Baltimore street, one door East of A. L. Irwin & Son's Hardware Store.
-April 21, 1863 tf.

-SNIVELY STRICKLER, Att'y at Law, Chambersburg, Pa., will attend promptly to all professional business entrusted to his care.
-Office his residence on arket street one door Root of the Diamond.
-He will attend to legal business in adjoining counties. may 14, '61
+S NIVELY STRICKLER, Att'y at Law, Chambersburg, Pa., will attend promptly to all professional business entrusted to his care.
+Office at his residence, on arket street, one door East of the Diamond.
+Arket street, one door East of the Diamond.
+The COUPON BONDS are issued in sums of \$50, may 14, '61 ness in adjoining counties.

-B. E. B. HAMILL-Resident Dentist -would respectfully announce to the citizen of Greencastle and vicinity, that he has located permanently, in their midst, for the practice of his profession.
-Having been very extensively and successfully engaged in the practice for the last eight years, in Mercersburg. he flatters himself, from his long experience in the profession, that he will be able to please all that will favor him with their patronage.
-Whole or parts of sets of Teeth. mounted on Gold, Silver or Platina plate, with Blocks or Single Gum Teeth, either on the atmospheric principle or othe wise Decayed Teeth permanent ly saved by filling with pure Gold.
-Strict attention paid to all diseases of the Teeth and Gums, also to the correcting of irregularity of children's teeth ; teeth and roots extracted with all the ease and dis patch that modern science can afford.
-All operations was ranted to please or no charge.
-Charges moderate and to suit the times; advice gratis.
-Call and have your Teeth examined.
-Persons will be waited on at their residences, either in the town or country, when desired Persons will also be waited on in Chambersburg as formerly, by addressing a note to the subscriber, in Greencastle.
+DR. E. B. HAMILL-Resident Dentist -would respectfully announce to the citzens of Greencastle and vicinity, that he has located permanently, in their midst, for the practice of his profession.
+Having been very extensively and successfully engaged in the practice for the last sight years, in Mercersburg, he flatters himself, from his long experience in the profession, that he will be able to please all that wil favor him with their patronage.
+Whole or parts of sets of Teeth, mounted on Gold, Silver or Platina plate, with Blocks or Single Gum Teeth, either on the atmospheric principle or otherwise.
+Detayed Teeth permanently saved by filling with pure Gold.
+Strict attention paid to all diseases of the Teeth and Gums, also to the correcting of irregularity of children's teeth; teeth and roots extracted with all the ease and dispatch that modern science can afford.
+All operations warranted to please or no charge.
+Charges moderate and to suit the times; advice gratis. -Call and have your Teeth examined.
+Persons will be waited on at their residences, either in the town or country, when desired.
+Persons will also be waited on in Chambersburg as formerly, by addressing a note to the subscriber, in Greencastle.

-Office and residence on East Baltimore st. in the house formerly occupied by Mr. Henry Gardner dec'd.
+Office and residence on East Baltimore st., in the house formerly occupied by Mr. Henry Gardner, dec'd.

-REFERENCES:-Rev. Thos.
+REFERENCES :- Rev. Thos.
 Creigh, D. D., Drs.
-E. Negly, W. R., Smith, R. S. Brownson, J. L. King Mercersburg, and Dr. Joseph Heister, Mill
+E. Negly, W R. Smith, R. S Brownson, J. L King Mercersburg, and Dr. Joseph Heister, Mill

-Persons will please notice that I will be ab sent one week in each month, commencing with the 1st Monday of the month
+Persons will please notice that I will be ab sent one week in each mouth, commencing with the 1st Monday of the month apr24, '60-1y.

-DENTISTRY.-Dr. H. R. FETTER-HOFF, Surgeon Dentist.
-265 Office, in his Picture Gallery, on West Baltimere street, and nearly opposite Hollar's Hotel, (up stairs).
-Greencastle, Pa.
+ENTISTRY.-Dr. H. R. FETTER-HOFF, Surgeon Dentist.
+Diffice, in his Picture Gallery, on West Baltimere street, and nearly opposite Hollar's Hotel, (up stairs), Greencastle, Pa.
 Greencastle, Jan.
 28, '63.-1y.

-CLARK'S SCHOOL VISITO
+CLARK'S SCHOOL VISITOR,

-VOL. VII.
+VOL VII.
 A DAY SCHOOL MONTHLY.

-The Visitor will commence its seventh volume with the January No., 1863.
-This is the only Day School
+The VISITOR will commence its seventh volume with the January No., 1863.
+This is the only Day School Periodical published at

-Periodical published at PIFTY CENTS A YEAR!
+FIFTY CENTS A YEAR!

 Magazine form.
 Beautifully illustrated.
-Readings.
-Music, Speeches, Dialogues, Stories, Puzzles, &c.,
+Rendings, Music, Speeches, Dialogues, Stories, Puzzles, &c., &c., from the very best writers.

-&c., from the very best writers.
-The VISITOR has the largest circulation of any Educational Journal published.
+The Visitor has the largest circulation of any Educational Journal published.
 Now is the time to form clubs for Winter Schools.
 Sand for a specimen, and see inducement to clubs.

-DAUGHADAY & HAMMOND, Publishers.
-Philadelphia, Pa.
+DAUGHADAY & HAMMOND, Publishers,

 WE offer for sale the very best Cook Stove now in market.
 The Noble Cook warranted to give perfect satisfaction.
-Also, Iron Kettles, Coal Shovels and Sifters, Cook Kettles, Ten-plate and Parlor Stoves. of any shape and form.
+Also, Iron Kettles, Coal Shovels and Sifters, Cook Kettles, Ten-plate and Parlor Stoves, of any shape and form.
 We take old stoves in exchange for new ones.
-BARR & CO Greeneastle, Nov.
+J W BARR Greeneastle, Nov.
 27, 1860.

-To the citizens of N. Jersey & Pennsylvania Apothecaries, Druggists, Grocers and
+To the citizens of N. Jersey & Pennsylvania Apothecaries, Druggists, Grocers and Private Families.